Executive Summary – Data Value Accounting

 300 billion passwords used globally by 2020; 96 zettabytes of digital content per year by 2020 (we generated 4Z in 2017); 200 billion IoT devices and 45 trillion networked mesh sensors by (2040).
 And the concurrent cybersecurity threat, already forecast to reach US$6 trillion by 2021.

-We need to change our accounting methods to account for all the data.
-We need to drill-down into the fundamental nature of the information we gather to effectively assign intrinsic, economic, and monetized value.
+Can we change our accounting methods to account for all the data?
+Can we drill-down into the fundamental nature of the information we gather to effectively assign intrinsic, social, economic, and monetized value.

 The DVA method proposes a way to do this.